Customers often look through a company’s online self-service tool first when they seek solutions to their issues or questions.

 Remember, it is ideal to start with the basic information, followed by how-tos from the start-up process, and finally fixes to specific issues.
 This will ensure you cover all the important and essential content.

-4. Provide simple content to reach all audience
+4. Provide simple content to reach all audiences

-Make sure the content you write for an external knowledge base is relevant and comprehensible for any type of audience.
-This means, assume that your audience is new to the topics under discussion.
+Make sure the content you write for an external knowledge base is relevant and comprehensible for any type of audience, knowledgeable or not.
 Explain to them in the simplest language possible.
 Avoid jargon.
-Make them understand the entire content, very well, in order for the information relayed to be useful to them.
+Make them understand the entire content very well for the information relayed to be useful to them.

-From the title or heading you choose, to the introductory content and finally the topics and subtopics, make them very simple and logical.
-Give your readers an easy time of reading through articles and understanding the information they contain.
+From the title you choose to the introduction and, finally, the topics and subtopics, make them very simple and logical.
+Give your readers an easy time reading through articles and understanding the information they contain.

-Where possible, add links to related articles to the content being written.
-This will give the readers more information on the current topic of discussion if they need it without cluttering the article with too much text.
+Where possible, add links to related articles to the content being written to give readers more information on the current topic of discussion.

 5. Include visuals when creating knowledge base content